Interest Rate Rise Unsettles Stock Investors; Dow Falls 425 Points

 The Dow Jones industrial average swung more than 750 points in the trading day.
 The key stock index closed down 425 points, or about 1.7 percent.
 The S&P 500 index lost 1.3 percent for the day.

 The rate on the benchmark Treasury note is a key metric in determining many consumer and business interest rates.
-For instance, the recent rise in the 10-year government yields has coincided with an uptick in 30-year-mortgage rates.
+For instance, the recent rise in the 10-year government yields has coincided with an uptick in 30-year mortgage rates.

 Loading...